-When you get a tattoo molecules of ink are inserted into the skin.
+When you get a tattoo ink pigments are inserted into the skin.
 The immune system senses this, and attempts to remove the ink, but not with much luck.
-The ink molecules are huge, so difficult to budge, and this is essentially why tattoos are permanent.
+The ink pigments are huge, so difficult to budge, and this is essentially why tattoos are permanent.

 Current laser tattoo removal involves really high levels of energy.
-When ink molecules absorb this energy, they heat up rapidly and expand, damage the surrounding skin - often causing blisters and burning.
-Eventually, the expansion will cause the particles to break apart, but not without causing long term damage first.
+When the ink absorbs this energy, it heats up rapidly and expands, damaging the surrounding skin - often causing blisters and burning.
+Eventually, the expansion will cause the pigments to break apart, but not without causing long term damage first.

 NAAMA TAKES A DIFFERENT APPROACH

-The faster light energy is transferred to the tattoo, the less energy is needed to break down ink particles.
+The faster light energy is transferred to the tattoo, the less energy is needed to break down the ink.
 The less energy needed, the less damage to the skin.

-NAAMA transfers light energy at an exceptional speed, and uses ultra-low levels of energy.
-Ink molecules break apart rapidly, before any energy can escape and potentially damage the surrounding skin.
-NAAMA is the most advanced tattoo removal in the world.
+NAAMA™ transfers light energy at an exceptional speed, and uses ultra-low levels of energy.
+Ink pigments break apart rapidly, before any energy can escape and potentially damage the surrounding skin.
+NAAMA™ is the most advanced tattoo removal in the world.

 This novel way of breaking down ink allows tattoos to be removed quickly, with less pain, and no damage.